haklee/boj-i-solved/README.md

 # BOJ Solved Problems Crawler

-This Python script crawls the Baekjoon Online Judge (BOJ) status page to collect information about solved problems for a specific user.
+A Python package to crawl solved problems from Baekjoon Online Judge (BOJ) for one or multiple users.

 ## Features